input-output-hk/cicero/docs/tutorial.md

-# Tutorial -- How to write a Cicero Action
+# Tutorial -- How to create a Cicero Action

 ## A first visit